 Most franchisors will provide an estimate of expected earnings after a certain period, based on actual earnings from other franchises in the network.
 However, this doesn’t mean that every franchisee will generate the same amount.

 iwoca is one of Europe’s leading fintech lenders, offering finance to small businesses.
-Its fast and flexible approach is well suited to the franchise investment process with applications that can be completed in minutes.
-You can apply entirely online, and iwoca’s technology eliminates the cost and complexity associated with traditional loan application processes.
-Accounts can be managed online, 24/7.
+Our fast and flexible approach is well suited to the franchise investment process with applications that can be completed in minutes.
+You can apply totally online and our technology eliminates the cost and complexity of traditional loan applications.

 Aside from iwoca, banks can also provide funding for those seeking franchise business.
 The leading banks in franchising include NatWest, RBS, Lloyds TSB, HSBC and Barclays.
 Each has its own specialist franchise department and a dedicated team dealing specifically with franchise business loans.
 They are all affiliate members of the British Franchising Association (bfa), the voluntary self-regulatory body for the UK franchise sector.